tlswg/external-psk-design-team/draft-dt-tls-external-psk-guidance.md

 one server, and that these never switch roles.
 If this assumption is violated, then the security properties of TLS are severely weakened.

-As discussed in {{use-cases}}, there are use cases where it is desirable for multiple clients or multiple servers share a PSK.
+{{use-cases}} discusses use cases where it is desirable for multiple clients or multiple servers share a PSK.
 If this is done naively by having all members share a common key, then TLS only authenticates the entire group, and the security of the overall system is inherently rather brittle.
 There are a number of obvious weaknesses here:

 1. Any group member can impersonate any other group member.
 2. If a group member is compromised, then the attacker can impersonate any group member (this follows from property (1)).
 3. If PSK without DH is used, then compromise of any group member allows the attacker to passively read all traffic.

 In addition to these, a malicious non-member can reroute handshakes between honest group members to connect them in unintended ways, as